dogoncouch/siemstress/README.md

     siemquery --range 20170726020000-20170726050000 -s auth --grep fail

 #### Notes
-CLI arguments that are not time-related can be used more than once (except config/section).
+Arguments under `query options` that are not time-related can be used more than once.

 ### Siemtrigger
 `siemtrigger` is a CLI tool to trigger SIEM events based on siemstress database analysis.